sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 ### remove

-Remove the loaded audios.
+Remove audios that are loaded.

-The `remove` method accept `identifiers` as an argument.
-This is an optional argument if provided remove only given audios or else all the audios.
+The `remove` method accepts `identifiers` as an argument and will be removed whatever specified in the arguments, if we don't specify anything then all the identifiers will be removed.

 ```js
 WebAudio.remove() // remove all the audios